jvansch1/ycharts-wiki/Deployment-Procedures.md

 > NOTE: The following goes through servers one-by-one, removing them from the load
 > balancer, deploying, then adding them back.
 There should be no downtime.
+> If this doesn't work look at [[Release-Issues-Debugging]] to see if this has happened before.
+> Please!
+Add whatever you did to fix it for the next poor soul who has the same problem

 ```bash
 fab production build hotfix